 Can you legally wild camp on Dartmoor?

-Wild camping has never been expressly outlawed on the commons land.
-The landowners in this recent case, Mr and Mrs Darwall, sought to argue, in essence, that ‘open-air recreation’ did not include an ability to wild camp – the public only had permission to access their land on foot and horseback and that did not include an ability to stop and camp.
+Wild camping has never been expressly outlawed on the common land.
+The landowners in this recent case, Mr. and Mrs. Darwall, sought to argue, in essence, that ‘open-air recreation’ did not include an ability to wild camp – the public only had permission to access their land on foot and horseback and that did not include an ability to stop and camp.

-The High Court agreed with the Darwalls but, on appeal, the Court of Appeal have sided with the Dartmoor Park Authority and the Open Spaces Society, who intervened at the appeal stage.
-The Master of the Rolls, giving the leading judgment said that, “A walker resting by sleeping is merely undertaking an essential part of the recreation of a lengthy walk.”
+The High Court agreed with the Darwalls but, on appeal, the Court of Appeal sided with the Dartmoor Park Authority and the Open Spaces Society, who intervened at the appeal stage.
+The Master of the Rolls, giving the leading judgment said, “A walker resting by sleeping is merely undertaking an essential part of the recreation of a lengthy walk.”

 Should landowners be concerned about the decision?

-Broadly, the answer is probably no. Whilst the Court of Appeal have allowed wild camping to resume, the case only relates to specific land on Dartmoor.
-The specific provisions of the Dartmoor Commons Act were central to the case and differ from e.g the Countryside and Rights of Way Act, where public access to land is subject to an express provision which prohibits camping.
+Broadly, the answer is probably no. Whilst the Court of Appeal has allowed wild camping to resume, the case only relates to specific land on Dartmoor.
+The particular provisions of the Dartmoor Commons Act were central to the case and differ from e.g. the Countryside and Rights of Way Act, where public access to land is subject to an express provision prohibiting camping.
 The case should not therefore set any precedent for widespread wild camping.
 However, with pressure growing for the public to be given wider access to the countryside (something which has the support of several political parties) will there be pressure to open more of the countryside to wild campers in the years to come?
 Unlikely – but never say never.